Best Electric SUVs in Canada in 2025

 Hyundai IONIQ 5

 When it first landed on the scene for the 2022 model year, the Hyundai IONIQ 5 was one of the first EVs to truly make waves with curious consumers who were still sitting on the sidelines.
 That’s because its retro-inspired looks and SUV proportions were unlike any EV that had been released up to that point.
 Today, the Hyundai IONIQ 5 is offered in Canada in its Preferred Long Range setup, either with RWD or AWD.
-In RWD format, a single motor powers the rear axle with 225 hp and 258 lb-ft of torque, and the 77.4 kWh battery pack provides 488 km of estimated range.
-The 2024 Hyundai IONIQ 5 Preferred Long Range RWD has a Canadian starting price of $57,677.
-With AWD, a dual-motor setup provides 320 hp and 446 lb-ft of torque, while the battery delivers an estimated 414 km of range.
-The 2024 Hyundai IONIQ 5 Preferred Long Range AWD has a starting price in Canada of $59,677.
+In RWD format, a single motor powers the rear axle with 225 hp and 258 lb-ft of torque, and the battery capacity of 77.4 kWh provides 488 km of estimated range.
+The 2024 Hyundai IONIQ 5 Preferred Long Range RWD has a Canadian starting price of $57,679.
+(2025 pricing has not been announced as of this writing.)
+With AWD, a dual-motor setup provides 320 hp and 446 lb-ft of torque, while the battery delivers an estimated 410 km of range.
+The 2024 Hyundai IONIQ 5 Preferred Long Range AWD has a starting price in Canada of $59,679.

-Both versions of the Hyundai IONIQ 5 qualify for the full slate of available federal and provincial/territorial EV rebates, including AWD models with the Ultimate package that adds ventilated front seats, heated rear seats, an interior household outlet powered by the vehicle’s battery, and many more features.
-A true performance model, the Hyundai IONIQ 5 N, is also on the way.
-If you prefer a subcompact offering, hold out for the next-generation Hyundai Kona Electric, which lands in Canada in late spring to summer 2024.
+Both versions of the Hyundai IONIQ 5 qualify for the full slate of available federal and provincial/territorial EV rebates, including AWD models with the $6,000 Ultimate package that adds ventilated front seats, heated rear seats, an interior household outlet powered by the vehicle’s battery, and many more features.
+A true performance model, the Hyundai IONIQ 5 N, also debuted in Canada in 2024 with 601 hp total from its twin motors, 356 km of range, and a set of cutting-edge track-ready available features.
+The 2025 Hyundai IONIQ 5 N starts from $80,879.

 Kia EV6